 An individual listed in the Will is usually appointed by the court as the executor or administrator.
 If this individual refuses or there’s no one listed in the Will, the court can appoint a competent alternate or one of the beneficiaries listed in the Will.
 For cases where no Will is present, the next legal heir is typically appointed as the executor or administrator.
 A will can waive surety; however, it is required if the appointee is not a resident of Virginia.

 Appointing an executor or holding a formal administration of an estate is not always required.
 If the deceased left a small estate with the personal property amounting to no more than $25,000 or bank accounts valued at $50,000 or less, there’s usually no need for a formal administration of the estate.
 Executors are generally not required for cases of joint accounts or the transference of a motor vehicle.
 Additionally, a property can be transferred to the spouse or heir without having to go through probate if the deed provided survivorship rights.

-Some estate executors opt to handle the probate process on their own, without enlisting the help of an attorney.
+Some estate executors opt to handle the probate process on their own, without enlisting the help of an legal case coach.
 If you find yourself handling a DIY Virginia probate matter, My Legal Case Coach’s probate case forms packet and 1-to-1 virtual coaching services can help you with all of your questions and completing the forms needed for each step of the probate process.

-Schedule a free 15-minute consultation with a licensed Virginia attorney to discuss your circumstances and learn more about how we can coach you through the process.
+Schedule a free 15-minute consultation with a licensed Virginia attorney (as your case coach) to discuss your circumstances and learn more about how we can coach you through the process.